Gillian Beckwith MA PGDip COSRT (Accred) UKCP Reg.

 Examples of Intimacy Dilemmas

-I'm fully trained and qualified to deal with the specialism of sexual therapy.
+With a two-year post-graduate diploma, I'm fully trained and qualified to deal with the specialism of sexual therapy.
 This is by no means an exhaustive list, but gives some examples:

 Arousal and desire (including differences of desire between partners);